shikha-gist/Proj-MHIST-Classification/README.md

 - **M2**: Pre-trained ResNet-18 model, with only the last layer fine-tuned, addressing data imbalance.
 - **M3**: Non-pre-trained ResNet-18 model, with all layers trainable, addressing data imbalance.
 - **M4 (Best Accuracy Model )**: Pre-trained ResNet-18 model, with the last 5 layers fine-tuned, addressing data imbalance.
+- **M10**: Base pre-trained Vit-base model, with the last 2 layers fine-tuned, without addressing data imbalance.
-- **M12 (Best AUC Model )**: Pre-trained ViT-Base model, with all layers fine-tuned, addressing data imbalance.
+- **M13 (Best AUC Model )**: Pre-trained ViT-Base model, with all layers fine-tuned, addressing data imbalance.
-- **M5-M12*: Similar to M4, but with different architectures and varying numbers of trainable layers, all addressing data imbalance.\
+- **M5-M12 (not M10)**: Similar to M4, but with different architectures and varying numbers of trainable layers, all addressing data imbalance.\
   \
 All models that address data imbalance utilize the same data augmentation and oversampling techniques.